Skip to main content

 Overview

-Ad Lightning's propriety and patent-pending tools detect and stop unwanted behaviors and attributes.
-Ad Lightning uses a combination of real-time & predictive payload analysis, validated malicious signatures and other machine learning techniques to ensure that new threats are detected, reported and blocked.
+Ad Lightning's propriety and patent-pending tools detect and stop unwanted behaviors and attributes in ads.
+Ad Lightning uses a combination of real-time & predictive payload analysis, validated malicious signatures and other machine learning techniques to ensure that new threats are detected, reported and blocked on the fly.
 What's included:

-• Protect user experience to increase pageviews & improve customer satisfaction
+• Protection of the user experience to increase pageviews & improve consumer satisfaction, keeping users coming back over time

-• Eliminate complaints & free-up AdOps teams for revenue-generating activities
+• Elimination of complaints & freeing up of AdOps teams for strategic, revenue-generating activities

 How it Works